 Taking part in sports, games, trips and other physical activities is an essential part of school life for all pupils.
-All teachers know which children in their class have asthma and all PE teachers at the school are aware of which pupils have asthma from the school's asthma register.
-All off site activity must include the child's asthma kit.
+All teachers know which children in their class have asthma and all off site activity must include the child's asthma kit.